zdravkodanailov7/raycasting/intro.md

 }
 ```

 Inside the loop we will need to define two variables that represent the coordinates of the image.
-When the player is with angle 0, the image wil be drawn from `x: 0` to `x: 60`.
+When the player is with angle 0, the image will be drawn from `x: 0` to `x: 60`.
 When the player is with angle 320 for example the image will be drawn from `x: 320` to `x: 20`.
 For this case there is a repetition so, we will use the modulo operator to make the offset.

 ```
 /**